 Location of project: Anywhere in the world

-The Tweto and Oriel Funds are primarily used to support field investigations of regional geologic and stratigraphic problems with emphasis on the geology of Colorado and the western overthrust belt, respectively.
+- The Tweto Fund was established to support field investigations of regional geologic and stratigraphic problems with emphasis on the geology of Colorado.

-The Snyder Fund supports field-based studies in the Rocky Mountains, particularly those involving Precambrian igneous and metamorphic geology and associated basement tectonics.
+- The Snyder Fund supports field studies in the Rocky Mountains, focusing on Precambrian igneous and metamorphic geology and basement tectonics.